TestFlowKit/testflowkit/readme.md

 [optional footer]
 ```

-## 🐛 Bug Reports
+## 🐛 Bug Reports & Troubleshooting

+If you encounter issues with TestFlowKit, please check our [Troubleshooting Guide](https://testflowkit.dreamsfollowers.me/troubleshooting) first for common solutions.

-If you encounter a bug, please [create a GitHub issue](https://github.com/TestFlowKit/testflowkit/issues) with:
+For bugs not covered in the troubleshooting guide, please [create a GitHub issue](https://github.com/TestFlowKit/testflowkit/issues) with:

 - **Description**: Clear description of the problem
 - **Steps to Reproduce**: Detailed steps to reproduce the issue